mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 Wrap files can define the dependencies it provides in the `[provide]` section.
 When a wrap file provides the dependency `foo` any call do `dependency('foo')` will automatically fallback to that subproject even if no `fallback` keyword argument is given.
-Each entry in the format `dependency_name = variable_name`, where `dependency_name` usually match the corresponding pkg-config name and `variable_name` is the name of a variable defined in the subproject that should be returned for that dependency.
-In the case the subproject uses `meson.override_dependency('foo', foo_dep)` the `variable_name` can be left empty in the wrap file.
+It is recommended for subprojects to call `meson.override_dependency('foo', foo_dep)`, dependency name can then be added into the special `dependency_names` entry which takes coma separated list of dependency names.
+For backward compatibility with subprojects that does not call `meson.override_dependency()`, the variable name can be provided in the wrap file with entries in the format `dependency_name = variable_name`, where `dependency_name` usually match the corresponding pkg-config name and `variable_name` is the name of a variable defined in the subproject that should be returned for that dependency.

 For example `glib.wrap` provides `glib-2.0`, `gobject-2.0` and `gio-2.0`.
 A wrap
 file for glib would look like: